There is a review of the best powder measure in 2023.

 Why Should You Use a Powder Measure?

-There are a lot of reasons that a powder measure is used by various users despite their preferences of bullet types or reloading size.
+There are a lot of reasons that a powder measure is used by various users despite their preferences for bullet types or reloading size.
 If you are one of those people who has included the ‘old school’ type, you might want to consider getting one as it might help you a lot in the process!

-You can also use trickling up method to ensure accuracy for each bullet.
+You can also use trickling-up method to ensure accuracy for each bullet.

 There are also many tutorials and videos that help you gain the highest consistency on each bullet, such as by giving it 2-3 taps for every turn of the lever to get the maximum, correct amount per charge.